STUDENT LIFE LAST UPDATED : 20 JUNE 2018

 “The fact that my work slightly overlaps with Craig’s is beneficial, as we’ll both be able to construct ideas, concepts and thoughts that go beyond his work, and enter the realms of the Birmingham Urban Studies research cluster and mainstream criminology”.

 Before entering academia, Craig worked as a youth worker alongside Dr Glynn for several years within inner-city settings.
 When asked about his role as a mentor, Dr Glynn explained:

 “I’ve seen Craig go from a youth worker to a lecturer.
 Now that he’s going to become a researcher, I’m looking forward to seeing his new growth.
 But the most important thing for me is that through education, Craig is contributing something in an area that society is currently struggling with."

 “I’m working with established academics in their respective fields.
 We all bring unique experiences, but what excites me the most is that I am part of a new learning journey that will be beneficial for me, the University and all those who have a vested interest in crime, harm and crime control”.

-Further information about Craig Pinkney can be found on his staff profile and website.
+Further information about Craig Pinkney can be found on his website.